ZiyangWangGit/CAR_DETAIL_MANAGEMENT_SYSTEM/README.md

 This project implements a desktop application for managing a car detail business.
 It allows users to view, add, edit, and delete customer records and appointments using a graphical user interface built with Tkinter.
 The application connects to a MongoDB database to store and retrieve data.

 ## Files
-- **car_wash_app.py**: Contains the Python code using Tkinter to create the GUI and MongoDB for database operations.
+- **main.py**: Contains the main application code using Tkinter for GUI and MongoDB for database operations.
+- **customer.py**: Handles customer-related functionalities.
+- **appointment.py**: Manages appointment-related operations.
 - **appointment.json**: Sample JSON file containing appointment data.
 - **customer.json**: Sample JSON file containing customer data.